-- 3.2 The Committees also agreed that 'officers proceed with background work in advance of the scope of the topic being fully developed. - 3.3 The Member Project Team, which was chaired by Councillor Brian Ayling, met on 9 occasions and considered a range of evidence to inform their approach, including witness sessions and a site visit.
+- 3.3 The Member Project Team, which was chaired by Councillor Brian Ayling, met on 9 occasions and considered a range of evidence to inform their approach, including witness sessions and a site visit.
 The Project Team comprised Councillors Robinson (Vice-Chairman), Arscott, Assenheim, Bright, Burzotta, Callaghan, D Garston, J Garston and Gilbert.
-Officer support was provided by Lysanne Eddy (Project Manager), Tim Row (Project Support Officer), Tim MacGregor, Ade Butteriss, Kelly Clarke and Rob Walters
+Officer support was provided by Lysanne Eddy (Project Manager), Tim Row (Project Support Officer), Tim MacGregor, Ade Butteriss, Kelly Clarke and Rob Walters. - 3.4 The draft scrutiny report has been shared with the project team and agreed by the Place Scrutiny and Policy & Resources Scrutiny Committees held on 10th April and 13th April 2017.